-Deep cone and rake style clarifiers are two of the main ways to recover water, yet it is common to define them as “clarifiers” in general.
-The two processes have very distinct differences that make each one better in certain situations.
+Deep cone clarifier vs. rake style clarifiers is an important topic in wastewater treatment.
+There are advantages to each that are valuable for making decisions.
+Deep cone clarifier and rake style clarifiers are two of the main ways to recover water.
+It is a common assumption that they work the same way because they are both ‘clarifiers.’
+However, the two processes have very distinct differences that make each one better in certain situations.

 This style of clarifier is ideal for the largest water flows.
-They are limited in height and are provided with an upper sludge thickening system.
-This type of clarifier is usually recommended when deep cone height is potentially greater than nine meters.
+Their shape limits the height but includes an upper sludge thickening system.
+We usually recommend this type of clarifier when deep cone height is potentially greater than nine meters.

 Matec makes horizontal decanters with stainless steel in the mid-size versions, like the deep cone clarifiers.
 Matec also makes the larger horizontal decanters with concrete.

 The decantation process is similar to the vertical clarifier.
 The difference is the precipitation aid isn’t in the design of a cone that uses pressure to force solids down.